 The small 1-pound propane cylinders won't go as far as using a larger propane tank will, but they are easier to use and require no additional purchase (no hose necessary).

-To get an idea how long a Buddy Heater will run on a given supply of propane, see the how long will a Buddy Heater run feature below.
+To get an idea of how long a Buddy Heater will run on a given supply of propane, see how long will a Buddy Heater run feature below.

 1-Pound Propane Bottles

 All sizes of the Mr. Heater portable propane heaters can use the small green 1-pound propane bottles pictured below.

 These bottles screw directly onto the Buddy Heaters.